cdxOo/mongodb-restore/README.md

 });

 await retore.collection({
+    con,
+    uri,
+    clean,
+    onCollectionExists,
+    database,
-    con, uri, clean, database, // same as in database()
+    // above are the same as in database()

     collection: 'my-collection-name',
                   // name of the collection that the documents